Official Littafi Logo (2)

 Juju in the Context of African Horror-Themed Novels and Stories

 Horror in African literature does not always mean blood or monsters.
-It is rooted in a reality far older and deeper: juju.
+Reality grounds itself in something far older and deeper: juju.

 Depending on the region, juju refers to magic, charm, curse, or power that evokes both reverence and fear.

-In African horror novels, juju is not just a backdrop; it serves as a moral and cultural force, marking the unseen boundaries between the living, the dead, and the forbidden.
+In African horror novels, juju is not just a backdrop.
+It acts as a moral and cultural force, marking boundaries between the living, the dead, and the forbidden.

-Unlike non-African horror novels, where evil often comes from external entities like vampires or demons, African horror novels build from within.
-The internal horror is woven into daily life through he whispered warnings of elders, and the inherited knowledge that some things remain sacred.
+The internal horror weaves into daily life through elders’ whispered warnings and inherited knowledge that some things remain sacred.

-Juju, in this sense, operates both as a belief and a narrative tool, creating tension not only through supernatural threat but also through the fear of violating communal taboos.
+Juju operates as both a belief and a narrative tool.
+It creates tension through supernatural threats and the fear of violating communal taboos.

-Before colonialism named and categorized African spirituality, juju was simply part of the moral and spiritual order, a foundation later explored in African horror novels.
+Before colonialism labeled African spirituality, people treated juju as part of the moral and spiritual order.

 Through juju, communities were taught restraint, respect, and responsibility.
 The Yoruba, Igbo, Edo, and other West African peoples all had variations of this worldview.
 Everything, from objects to rivers, trees, animals, and even words, was believed to carry ase or chi, a spiritual essence.